daviddayer/Android-XDK-Messenger/README.md

-# Atlas Messenger for Android
+# Android XDK Messenger

-Atlas Messenger is a fully-featured messaging app following [Material Design guidelines](https://www.google.com/design/spec/material-design/introduction.html#introduction-goals), built on top of the [Layer SDK](https://layer.com/), using the [Atlas UI toolkit](https://github.com/layerhq/Atlas-Android).
+The Android XDK Messenger is a fully-featured messaging app following [Material Design guidelines](https://www.google.com/design/spec/material-design/introduction.html#introduction-goals), built on top of the [Layer XDK](https://github.com/layerhq/Android-XDK).

 ## <a name="setup"></a>Setup

-Run `git submodule update --init` to initialize and pull in the [Atlas-Android](https://github.com/layerhq/Atlas-Android) submodule.
+Run `git submodule update --init` to initialize and pull in the [Android-XDK](https://github.com/layerhq/Android-XDK) submodule.

 ## <a name="structure"></a>Structure